 Which innovations are needed for pioneering climate solutions and maximum reuse of plastics in a circular economy?
 How can we get rid of the corona pandemic for good and for which diseases do we definitely need to find effective medicine?
 Or how do we ensure that no one goes hungry when there will be more than 10 billion of us?
 There are many societal challenges for which the chemical, plastics and life sciences sector is constantly looking for answers.

-That happens by trial and error, but the innovations of the future are already been worked on today.
-This is first and foremost humans work, and it require diverse talents, both in the control room and the laboratory.
-Whether these people are technical high-achievers, strong in scientific, digital whizz-kids or anything else for that matter, within the chemical, plastics and life sciences sectors, women and men are making a genuine difference by constantly striving towards a more sustainable world.
+It happens through trial and error, but the innovations of the future are already being worked on today.
+This is first and foremost human work, and it require diverse talents, both in the control room and the laboratory.
+Whether these people are technical high-achievers, strong in scientifics, digital whizz-kids or anything else for that matter, within the chemical, plastics and life sciences sectors, women and men are making a genuine difference by constantly striving towards a more sustainable world.
 Step by step.

 Each molecule of a new production process, every discovery of an innovation, every medicine or state-of-the-art material.
 These are always the sum of the creativity, expertise and skill of humans with various capabilities: scientists, process operators, engineers, technicians, and commercial and auxiliary staff at all levels.
 Together, they design, build, operate and manage complex industrial installations while simultaneously monitoring safety and quality.

-They do this in the footsteps of Belgian researchers and world-renowned entrepreneurs such as Ernest Solvay, Leo Baekeland, Lieven Gevaert, Paul Janssen or Marc Van Montagu.
+They follow in the footsteps of Belgian researchers and world-renowned entrepreneurs such as Ernest Solvay, Leo Baekeland, Lieven Gevaert, Paul Janssen or Marc Van Montagu.
 They have left their mark throughout the world on the development of chemistry, plastics, photography, pharmaceuticals and biotechnology.